New Zealand welcomes migrants who bring their business experience.

 A long term drive for diversification means that New Zealand’s economy has flourishing agricultural and manufacturing sectors, a thriving tourism industry and a strong renewable energy resource base.

-The World Bank has named New Zealand as the second best country in the world to do business in:
+The World Bank has named New Zealand the second best country in the world to do business in:

 2 New Zealand